Payment Disputes Walkthrough

 To send us your information, we’ll need you to access the Information Request Form we sent you in the initial dispute notification email.
 You can also find it in your Disputes Dashboard or in the Square Point of Sale app under Reports.
 It’s also important to note that the bank gives us only a small window to submit your information to them.
 If you aren’t able to send us your information within the allotted time, we’ll have to move forward and fight the dispute using the information about the disputed transaction that we already have.
 Check your Disputes Dashboard online or in the Square Point of Sale (POS) app for the deadline for sending us your information.

 Open up your Information Request Form.
 Read over the details of the dispute on the form, and pay close attention to what your customer is claiming.
 Take a close look at the reason code and the amount disputed; this will help you determine which transaction is being disputed and which supporting evidence to send to us.
 You have two ways to proceed here:

 If you don’t want to challenge the dispute, you can always return the funds from the transaction to your customer.
 To do this, select No on the first question of the form, where we ask you if you’d like to challenge the dispute.
 Submit the form to us, and we’ll let the bank know that you’d like to return the funds to the customer.

 Challenge the dispute

-If you do want to challenge the dispute, select “Yes” on the first question of the form and respond to the rest of the questions.
+If you do want to challenge the dispute, select Yes on the first question of the form and respond to the rest of the questions.
 Collect any supporting documentation that the form asks for and attach it to the form before submitting it.
-We may contact you back if we think the bank will need more information.
+We may be back in touch with you if we think the bank will need more information.

 The documentation you send us should help us directly contradict the customer’s claim.
 For example, a signed receipt alone would not be effective evidence to challenge a dispute in which the customer claims the goods were not received.
 Their bank would need to see proof of delivery, as well.